Skip to main content

 About Us

 LWVUS Staff are dedicated professionals in Washington, DC, and around the country.
-We are committed to advancing the organization’s priorities through advocacy, development, communications and messaging, organizing, executive administration, and more.
-Meet the LWVUS leadership and staff.
+We are committed to advancing the organization’s priorities through advocacy, development, litigation, communications and messaging, organizing, executive administration, and more.
+Learn more about LWVUS staff and leadership here.

-LWVUS staff can support state and local Leagues in the following areas:
+LWVUS staff can support state and local Leagues in the following areas.
+Please note this is a living document.

 Advocacy